-The 10 Biggest Oil Spills In World History - 6 Kolva River Oil Spill
+The 10 biggest oil spills - 6 Kolva River

 Since the dawn of modern oil exploitation in the 19th century, a sad but inevitable truth has rung true: accidents happen and oil spills.
 The ten biggest oil disasters in the oil and gas industry and gas industry in this list amount to a cumulative hydrocarbons loss of 40.8 million barrels and cost 53 lives: